schwartzlab-methods/NEST/vignette/user_guide.md

     --filter_by_ligand_receptor = Set ligand-receptor pair, e.g., --filter_by_ligand_receptor="CCL19-CCR7" if you want to filter the CCC by LR pair.
 Type is String.
     --filter_by_annotation = Set cell or spot type, e.g., --filter_by_annotation="T-cell" if you want to filter the CCC.
 Type is String.
     --filter_by_component = Set component id, e.g., --filter_by_component=9 if you want to filter by component id.
 Type is String.
 Type is Int.
 Default=-1
-    --histogram_attention_score = Set --histogram_attention_score=1 if you want to sort the histograms of CCC by attention score.
+    --sort_by_attentionScore = Set --histogram_attention_score=1 if you want to sort the histograms of CCC by attention score.
 Type is String.
 Default=-1